Privacy · June 12, 2026

 1. Information we collect

 Reference photograph and biometric identifiers.
 The single photograph you upload at onboarding and any photograph you upload to replace it.
-We derive a reusable studio profile (the “Studio Profile”) from that photograph.
+We derive a reusable photo profile (the “Photo Profile”) from that photograph.
 Under Illinois law (740 ILCS 14, the Biometric Information Privacy Act, “BIPA”) and the California Consumer Privacy Act as amended by the CPRA, the photograph and the derived profile are “biometric identifiers” and “sensitive personal information.”
 We treat them accordingly.
 See sections 4 and 5.

 Generated outputs.
 The styled photographs the Service produces in response to your requests.
 These are stored under your account so you can re-download them from your history.